2014: Sensor nodes in the savannah to combat wildlife poaching

 What worked well in the Tsavo Sensor Node track

-We successfully deployed a sensor node in Tsavo and were able to collect data.
-The data that was collected was sound level data from a microphone and motion data from a PIR sensor.
-We used an arduino and an SD arduino shield to log the data to an SD card.
-The arduino was powered by an external battery pack to ensure that it lasted the entire duration of data collection.
-Our team worked well together, and was able to efficiently accomplish our goals.
+The team successfully deployed a sensor node in Tsavo and were able to collect data.
+The data collected was sound-level data from a microphone and motion data from a PIR sensor.
+We used an Arduino and an SD Arduino shield to log the data to an SD card.
+The Arduino was powered by an external battery pack to ensure that it lasted the entire duration of data collection.

 What didn’t work well in the Tsavo Sensor Node track

-Our team did not have the sensor node in an out of the box state when we arrived in Tsavo.
-In fact, the sensor node was developed from scratch in the field, which caused some delay and cost us in 1) quality of data recorded, and 2) types of data recorded.
-Originally we had intended to use the Tidmarsh node developed by Brian Mayton to collect temperature, pressure, and acceleration data in addition to the microphone and motion data.
-We had some issue communicating with the Tidmarsh node, and were consequently unable to use the node.
-We lacked the AVR programmer for the Tidmarsh nodes, so we could not reprogram it to address the communication problems.
-Working in the field with very limited power and internet also caused problems.
-By the end of the sensor node build session in Tsavo, 2 of 3 laptops were out of power and the third was at 3% battery.
+The team did not have the sensor node in an out-of-the-box state when we arrived in Tsavo.
+In fact, the sensor node was developed from scratch in the field, which caused some delay and created challenges in in 1) quality of data recorded, and 2) types of data recorded.
+Originally the team had intended to use the Tidmarsh node developed by Brian Mayton (Media Lab Responsive Environments group) to collect temperature, pressure, and acceleration data in addition to the microphone and motion data.
+There were some issues communicating with the Tidmarsh node, and were consequently unable to use the node; we lacked the AVR programmer for the Tidmarsh nodes, so we could not reprogram it to address the communication problems.
+Working in the field with very limited power and Internet also caused problems.
+By the end of the sensor node build session in Tsavo, two of three laptops were out of power and the third was at 3% battery.
 The sound data was not captured fast enough for audio quality information (it could not be played back as audio) since the readings were taken at 28Hz (typical audio requires a minimum of 8000Hz).
 The motion sensor was never activated during the night.
 This could be due to infrared-blocking coating on the sensor enclosure.